CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * As the result, nothing will be selected in **Components** tab.

 #### 3. _Collapse_
-> * If you want to collapse some group, but not all groups, just the group.
+> * If you want to collapse some group, but not all groups, just click the group name.
+> * Or click the downside triangle button on the left side of the group name.
 > * When uncollapse it, click it again.